 - 8.1.
 All applications will be considered through a competitive peer review process. - 8.2.
-Applications are accepted on a continuous basis. - 8.3.
 We manage the assessment of applications.
 Further information about the assessment process is available on the ARC website.

 What is the grant assessment process?

 Eligibility criteria assessment